-Merz was asked to review Mr Davidson's application and the public submissions received (in particular Mr Davidson's most recent submission claiming there are errors and discrepancies in the information provided by Western Power) and provide advice to the ERA to assist it with its determination under sections 12.45 to 12.47 of the Access Code.
+Merz Consulting was asked to review Mr Davidson's application and the public submissions received and provide advice to the ERA to assist it with its determination under sections 12.45 to 12.47 of the Access Code.

 This included advising whether the calculation of the NCR capacity had been carried out correctly based on the current requirements of the Technical Rules and that the load forecasts are reasonable.